Skip to main content Scroll Top

 • Dietary modification and pregabalin

-Although not supported by the Menopause Society’s recent position statement, the following work for some women and are not harmful nor expensive to try:
+Although not supported by the Menopause Society’s position statement, the following work for some women and are not harmful nor expensive to try:

 • Identify and avoid triggers

-• Dress in layers
+• Dress in layers to be able to cool down quickly

 • Keep a small fan handy